ashaikh23/IMC-Prosperity-4/README.md

 #### 8. Result Reflection

 Round 4 recovered strongly from the skipped Round 3: **134,387 algorithmic PnL**, ranking 1,236th on the algo challenge, with the equity curve grinding upward through the whole session.
 The take-liquidity-only, time-bucketed band approach proved robust precisely because it was simple and avoided passive adverse selection.
-The biggest lesson was that the disclosed counterparty IDs were more valuable as a *reverse-engineering tool* for discovering regime structure than as a live input — and that on the longer hidden path, deliberately coarsening the parameters protected against overfitting.
+The biggest lesson was that the disclosed counterparty IDs were more valuable as a *reverse-engineering tool* for discovering regime structure than as a live input, and that on the longer hidden path, deliberately coarsening the parameters protected against overfitting.

 </details>